takenp/Linux-soft-Raid-monitoring/README.md

   + "Raid is degraded",
   + "Raid is sync state"

+---

   p.s.

-  have not tested it on Zabbix v6 yet!
+  have not tested it on Zabbix 6 yet

----
-use Perl or Die $!;